governance-game/governance-game/standard-for-public-code-assessment.md

 ## [Welcome contributors](https://standard.publiccode.net/criteria/open-to-contributions.html)

-- [ ] criterion met.
+- [x] criterion met.

 Requirement | meets | &nbsp;links&nbsp;and&nbsp;notes&nbsp;
 -----|-----|-----
 The [codebase](https://standard.publiccode.net/glossary.html#codebase) MUST allow anyone to submit suggestions for changes to the codebase. | yes |
 The codebase MUST include contribution guidelines explaining what kinds of contributions are welcome and how contributors can get involved, for example in a `CONTRIBUTING` file. | yes |
-The codebase MUST document the governance of the codebase, contributions and its community, for example in a `GOVERNANCE` file. |  |
+The codebase MUST document the governance of the codebase, contributions and its community, for example in a `GOVERNANCE` file. | yes |
 The codebase SHOULD advertise the committed engagement of involved organizations in the development and maintenance. | yes |
 The codebase SHOULD have a publicly available roadmap. | yes |
 The codebase SHOULD publish codebase activity statistics. | yes | [GitHub pulse](https://github.com/publiccodenet/governance-game/pulse)